mehulagg/gitlab/doc/development/real_time.md

 features.

 Real-time features are implemented using GraphQL Subscriptions.
 [Developer documentation](api_graphql_styleguide.md#subscriptions) is available.

-WebSockets are a relatively new technology in GitLab and supporting them at scale introduces some challenges.
+WebSockets are a relatively new technology at GitLab and supporting them at scale introduces some challenges.
 For that reason, new features should be rolled out carefully in collaboration with the Plan and Scalability teams.

 ## Reusing an existing WebSocket connection

 Features reusing an existing connection incur minimal risk.
-Feature flag rollout is recommended.
-However, it is not necessary to roll out in percentages or to estimate new capacity required.
+Feature flag rollout is recommended in order to give more control to self-hosting customers.
+However, it is not necessary to roll out in percentages or to estimate new connections for GitLab.com.

 ## Introducing a new WebSocket connection

-Any change that introduces a WebSocket connection to part of the GitLab site incurs some scalability risk, both to nodes responsible for maintaining open connections and on downstream services; such as Redis and the primary database.
+Any change that introduces a WebSocket connection to part of the GitLab application incurs some scalability risk, both to nodes responsible for maintaining open connections and on downstream services; such as Redis and the primary database.